-- Remove the stylus hull by pulling it away from the stylus shaft. - Loosen the collet cap by twisting it counter-clockwise. - The welder comes with 2 electrode collets.
+- 1. Remove the stylus hull by pulling it away from the stylus. - 2.
+Loosen the collet cap by twisting it counter-clockwise. - 3.
+The welder comes with 2 electrode collets.
 One that fits 0.5mm electrodes and one that fits 1.0mm electrodes.
-The electrode stylus will be shipped with the 1.0mm electrode collet installed. - Insert a 1.0mm electrode into the collet.
-Helpful Tip: There is a groove cut around the stylus hull that will help measure the electrode length.
-Place the end of the stylus hull up against the collet cap, then make sure the electrode tip falls between groove. - There should be between 0.6 0.7in (1.5 2cm) of the electrode protruding from the stylus shaft.
-This will allow the electrode enough room to stick out from the stylus once the stylus hull is placed back on the stylus.) - Lock the electrode into place by hand tightening the collet cap in a clockwise direction. - Replace the stylus hull by pushing it in until you feel it snap back into place (the electrode should stick out between 1/8 - 1/4in (3.75 - 6.75mm) after the stylus hull is snapped back into place).
+The electrode stylus will be shipped with the 1.0mm electrode collet installed. - 4.
+Insert the 1.0mm electrode into the collet.
+Helpful Tip: Make a mark around the Stylus Hull that will help measure the electrode length.
+Place the end of the stylus hull up against the collet cap then make sure the electrode tip falls between mark. - 5.
+There should be between 0.6 0.7in (1.5 2cm) of the electrode protruding from the stylus shaft.
+This will allow the electrode enough room to stick out from the stylus once the stylus hull is placed back on the stylus.)

+- 6. Lock the electrode into place by hand tightening the collet cap in a clockwise direction. - Replace the stylus hull by pushing it snuggly until you feel it snap back into place (the electrode should stick out between 1/8 - 1/4in (3.75 - 6.75mm) after the stylus hull is snapped back into place).